panter/meteor-orion-components/README.md

 - [ ] removing a component may be buggy (issue seems related to aldeed:autoform)
 - [ ] slow performance in admin-area because of re-rendering on changes.
 - [ ] make it compatible with materialize
+- [ ] remove unnessesary panels in the resulting autoform